deadc0de6/dotdrop/docs/howto/symlink-dotfiles.md

 # Symlink dotfiles

-Dotdrop is able to install dotfiles in three different ways, which are controlled by the `link` config attribute of each dotfile:
+Dotdrop is able to install dotfiles in four different ways, which are controlled by the `link` config attribute of each dotfile:

 * `link: nolink`: The dotfile (file or directory) is copied to its destination